 Penn Fertility Care offers a variety of services including sperm insemination and egg donations.
-To request an appointment, call 800-789-7366 (PENN) or visit our website.
+To request an appointment, call 800-789-7366 (PENN).

 Preventative care is an important part of maintaining your health, and may include immunizations, vaccines, screenings, and regular check-ups.
 The Hepatitis A and Hepatitis B vaccines are recommended for most gay and bisexual men, while the Human Papillomavirus (HPV) vaccine is recommended for women and most gay and bisexual men through age 26.
 Speak to your provider about receiving these vaccinations.

 Penn Primary Care physicians offer outstanding, personalized care, and will provide needed vaccinations for their patients.
-To request an appointment, call 800-789-7366 (PENN) or visit our website.
+To request an appointment, call 800-789-7366 (PENN).

 Men who have sex with men are more likely to contract HIV than other groups.
 However, anyone who is sexually active is at risk and should be tested annually for HIV and other sexually transmitted infections (STIs).
 If you are HIV-infected, we can connect you with a skilled provide.
 If you are in a relationship where one of you is HIV-infected, talk to your healthcare provider about options for HIV prevention.
 Talk to your provider about pre-exposure prophylaxis or PrEP, which prevents HIV infection if you are exposed to the virus.
 This is done by taking one pill every day.
 When taken every day, PrEP can greatly reduce the risk of HIV infection.
 Providers in our directory who prescribe PrEP have the letter P next to their name.

 Penn Infectious Diseases provides primary care for patients with HIV, Hepatitis B, Hepatitis C, STIs, and other infectious diseases.
-To schedule an appointment with a physician, call 800-789-7366 (PENN) or visit our website.
+To schedule an appointment with a physician, call 800-789-7366 (PENN).